tinderitops/gauthlib/README.md

 Go to https://admin.google.com/ManageOauthClients

-For your client_id, authorize the following scopes:
+For your client_id, authorize the following scopes (or any subset you will need for the function(s) you want to use):
 ```
 https://www.googleapis.com/auth/admin.directory.user,
 https://www.googleapis.com/auth/admin.directory.group,